confluentinc/cp-demo/docs/on-prem.rst

    The script will return when |sbc-long| has acknowledged the broker addition and started a rebalance task.

 #.
-Open Control Center at http://localhost:9021 and navigate to Brokers.
+Open |c3-short| at http://localhost:9021 and navigate to ``Brokers``.
 The Self-balancing panel will show 1 in-progress task.
    Click on the panel and locate the in-progress add-broker task for broker with ID ``broker.3``.

 #.
 The add-broker rebalance task will progress through stages ``PLAN_COMPUTATION``, ``REASSIGNMENT`` and finally ``COMPLETED``.
 The time spent in each phase will vary depending on the hardware you are running.